 Does Microsoft provide guidelines for ideal image sizes to use in the various component areas?

 No. Images are automatically re-sized for the device, but bear in mind you can’t change the image within SharePoint, all you can do is reposition it to fit a pre-cropped area.
 It’s best to manipulate the image outside SharePoint first using your favourite image editing software.

 Positioning an image within the banner area for a news story on SharePoint.

 Can you color and format text?

-There are no color options.
 There are pre-sets for headings and pull quotes, bold and italic etc.